-Approved List A list of suitable prospective Contractors/Suppliers approved for the purposes of the supply of goods or services or the execution of works; Authorised/Delegated Means the holder for the time being of any post named in Officer the Scheme of Delegations as having delegated powers and duties in respect of the procurement concerned; Award Criteria The criteria used by the Council to evaluate the Bidders tender against the needs identified within the specification to determine the successful tender.
-Such criteria may comprise for example - a) Price, or total cost; b) Quality including technical merit, aesthetic and functional characteristics, accessibility, design for all users, social, environmental and innovative characteristics and trading and its conditions; c) Organisation, qualification and experience of staff assigned to performing the contract, where the quality of the staff assigned can have a significant impact on the level of performance of the contract (and not already evaluated at PQQ stage); or d) After-sales service and technical assistance, delivery conditions such as delivery date, delivery process and delivery period or period of completion; Bidder(s) / Tenderer(s) Economic Operators who are actively involved in a procurement process; Call Off Contract A contract awarded in accordance with the terms of an established framework (either direct award or following a 2 further mini-competition); Chief Officer Means any Officer in the following categories of Officer, Managing Director, Corporate Director, Chief Officer and/or Head of Service; Code of Conduct The Code regulating the conduct of Officers and Members as set out in the Council's Constitution; Community Benefits Clauses which can be used to build a range of economic, social, or environmental conditions into the delivery of public contracts.
-Mandatory on all contracts with a value greater than £1m, but encouraged, on contracts above 0 ((( 5) ) £5,001; Competitive Dialogue Procedure contracts, where the delivery for the supply of goods, works or services is unknown and needs to be resolved through negotiation with suitable providers.
-Legal justification is required; Conflict of Interests An actual conflict, or a potential conflict, between the pecuniary or personal interests of an officer and the duties that the officer owes to the Council; Consultant(s) Someone employed for a specific length of time to work to a defined project brief with clear outcomes to be delivered, who brings specialist skills or knowledge to the role, and where the Council has no ready access to employees with skills, experience or capacity to undertake the work; Contract Means any form of agreement (including, without limitation, official purchase orders) for the supply of goods, provision of services or carrying out of works; Contract Award Notice Formal notice placed on Sell2Wales and, if appropriate, OJEU giving particulars on the date the contract was awarded, the award criteria, the number of offers received, the name and address of the successful tenderer(s), and the price or price ranges paid.
-Contract award notices must be sent not later than 48 days after the contract in question has been awarded; Contract Notice Formal advert placed on Sell2Wales and, if appropriate, OJEU notifying potential suppliers about a contract opportunity; Contractor Means any contractor, supplier or provider with whom the Council enters into a contract for the carrying out of works, provision of services or supply of goods.
-Include in-house provision, and where appropriate, the relevant Sub-Contractor; Contract Value For the purposes of calculating the thresholds under these CPRS, the value of a contract is the estimated total value payable by the Council to a contractor over the terms of the contract, including allowable extensions.
-In the case of indefinite contract periods, the term of the contract is assumed to be 4 years; Contracts Register A central contracts register hosted on the Council's approved electronic system and administered by Corporate Procurement; Corporate Contract A contract let or approved by the Corporate Procurement Team to support the Council's aim of achieving Value for Money; Corporate Procurement Team The Council's central procurement unit charged with providing strategic direction and advice to secure Value for Money in the Council's procurement and commissioning activities; CPR's These Contract Procedure Rules;
+Approved List A list of suitable presentative Contractors/Overalling Approved List A list of suitable prospective Contractors/Suppliers approved for the purposes of the supply of goods or services or the execution of works; Authorised/Delegated Means the holder for the time being of any post named in Officer the Scheme of Delegations as having delegated powers and duties in respect of the procurement concerned; Award Criteria The criteria used by the Council to evaluate the Bidders tender against the needs identified within the specification to determine the successful tender.
+Such criteria may comprise for example - a) Price, or total cost; b) Quality including technical merit, aesthetic and functional characteristics, accessibility, design for all users, social, environmental and innovative characteristics and trading and its conditions; c) Organisation, qualification and experience of staff assigned to performing the contract, where the quality of the staff assigned can have a significant impact on the level of performance of the contract (and not already evaluated at PQQ stage); or d) After-sales service and technical assistance, delivery conditions such as delivery date, delivery process and delivery period or period of completion; Diddor(a) / Tandarar(a) Bidder(s) / Tenderer(s) Economic Operators who are actively involved in a 0-11-0#-0 procurement process; Call Off Contract A contract awarded in accordance with the terms of an established framework (either direct award or following a further mini-competition); Chief Officer Means any Officer in the following categories of Officer, Chief Executive, Corporate Director, Chief Officer and/or Head of Service; Code of Conduct The Code regulating the conduct of Officers and Members as set out in the Council's Constitution; Community Benefits Clauses which can be used to build a range of economic, social, or environmental conditions into the delivery of public contracts.
+Mandatory on all contracts with a value greater than £1m, but encouraged, on contracts above £5,001; Competitive Dialogue Is an EU compliant process for dealing with complex public Procedure contracts, where the delivery for the supply of goods, works . , , , , , , , , , , , , , , , , , , ,